Using the Definite Article in SpanishStart first lesson

-However, there are also times that you will use the definite article in Spanish but not in the English translation.
-Below you will find a some helpful guidelines for remembering when and when not to use the definite article in Spanish.
+However, there are also times that you will use the definite article in Spanish, but not in the English translation.
+Below you will find a some helpful guidelines for remembering when to use the definite article in Spanish.
+Though this list is not exhaustive, it gives you a good idea of some uses of Spanish definite articles that don't match up with English usage.

 When to Use the Definite Article